5555lan/RelComp/README.md

 	(3) RelComp.zip : Compressed source codes of RelComp project

-	(4) lastfm/NetHept/dblp02/dblp005.zip : Datasets, including the original graph and 100 random queries.
-For lastfm and NetHept, we also provide the ProbTree indexes since they are small.
-For other datasets, one can generate the indexes locally with our program.
+	(4) lastfm/NetHept.zip : Example datasets, including the original graph and 100 random queries.
+We also provide the ProbTree indexes since they are small.
+Our program also supports generating ProbTree/BFSSharing indexes.

 2. How to Compile: